 The third solution is to use technology to make the world more secure.
 In the vineyards of Bordeaux, chips help monitor precipitation and sunlight.
 Software helps farmers predict the likelihood of pests and disease.
 Devices regulate the flow of water to irrigate crops.
 Plot-by-plot data collected about the quality and quantity of harvests can modify farming techniques to improve yields.
 Funding tech-based agricultural practices will result in a new agro-revolution that will lead to sustainability.
 For example, Egypt has implemented smart irrigation technologies to reduce agricultural water usage in a region with an increased water shortage.

 The good news is that these solutions are already taking place in laboratories and on the ground.
 What is needed is acceleration: All of these efforts need to be ramped up as quickly as possible to realize immediate results.
 Actions must be country-specific and meet the needs of a local population to prevent hunger, starvation, and famine.
 “Thinking big,” therefore, is not just rhetoric.
 It involves collective action and creative thinking from all countries to build a sustainable foundation for the long-term alleviation of starvation and malnutrition — and it can’t wait.

 James David Spellman is principal of Strategic Communications LLC in Washington, DC.

-Johanna Mendelson Forman is a Distinguished Fellow, Stimson Center, Washington, DC and Adjunct Professor, School of International Service, American University.
+Johanna Mendelson Forman is a Distinguished Fellow at the Stimson Center in Washington, DC and an adjunct professor at American University’s School of International Service.